-In some cases, your doctor may order imaging tests to get a better picture of what might be causing your neck pain.
+Your doctor might order imaging tests to get a better picture of the cause of your neck pain.
 Examples include:

 - X-rays.
-X-rays can reveal areas in your neck where your nerves or spinal cord may be pinched by bone spurs or a bulging disk.
+X-rays can reveal areas in your neck where your nerves or spinal cord might be pinched by bone spurs or other degenerative changes.

-- Computerized tomography (CT) scan.
+- CT scan.
 CT scans combine X-ray images taken from many different directions to produce detailed cross-sectional views of the internal structures of your neck.

-- Magnetic resonance imaging (MRI).
-MRIs utilize radio waves and a strong magnetic field to create especially detailed images of bones and soft tissues, including the spinal cord and the nerves coming from the spinal cord.
+- MRI.
+MRI uses radio waves and a strong magnetic field to create detailed images of bones and soft tissues, including the spinal cord and the nerves coming from the spinal cord.

-If your doctor suspects that your neck pain may be related to a pinched nerve, he or she may suggest electromyography (EMG).
-This test involves inserting very fine needles through your skin into a muscle to determine whether specific nerves are functioning properly.
+- Electromyography (EMG).
+If your doctor suspects your neck pain might be related to a pinched nerve, he or she might suggest an EMG.
+It involves inserting fine needles through your skin into a muscle and performing tests to measure the speed of nerve conduction to determine whether specific nerves are functioning properly.

-- Isaac Z, et al. Evaluation of the patient with neck pain and cervical spine disorders. http://www.uptodate.com/index.
-Accessed July 6, 2012.
+- Isaac Z. Evaluation of the patient with neck pain and cervical spine disorders. http://www.uptodate.com/home.
+Accessed June 11, 2015.